Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Non-linear Signal Processing Theory

 When considering a Gaussian noise, the \ac{MLD} solution is a well-defined problem given by the minimum distance

 where $\set{X}$ is the set of possible vectors corresponding to the input data vector $\ma{b}$.
-When the noise is arbitrary distributed, such as impulsive noise, using the solution \eqref{eq:MLD} does not lead to the best detection performance, and the exact \ac{MLD} is hard to be solved \cite{arce2005nonlinear}.
-Additionally, the solution under non-Gaussian noise leads to non optimal solutions.
+When the noise is arbitrarily distributed, such as impulsive noise, using the solution \eqref{eq:MLDD} does not lead to the best detection performance, and the exact \ac{MLD} is hard to be solved \cite{arce2005nonlinear}.
+Additionally, the solution under non-Gaussian noise leads to non-optimal solutions.
 For example, assume the simple additive noise channel, $y = d + v$, where $d \in \{1,-1\}$ is a BPSK data symbol.
-The \ac{MLD} solution for Gaussian noise is given by the solution of $\min_{d \in {1,-1}} |y-d|$, but using the same solution for other type of noise with the same power leads to a non-optimal performance, as shown in \figref{fig:MLD_example}.
+The \ac{MLD} solution for Gaussian noise is given by the solution of $\min_{d \in {1,-1}} |y-d|$, but using the same solution for other types of noise with the same power leads to a non-optimal performance, as shown in \figref{fig:MLD_example}.

-Similarly, linear \ac{MMSE} (LMMSE) estimation and prediction considering second order statistics is commonly used.
+Similarly, linear \ac{MMSE} (LMMSE) estimation and prediction considering second-order statistics are commonly used.
 However, using exact distributions other than Gaussian deviates from the exact non-linear \ac{MMSE}.

-In current 5G systems, with sufficient \ac{ADC} resolution, sub-6 frequencies, and bandwidth up to 100 MHz, such linearization and Gaussian noise assumptions are sufficient to achieve satisfactory performance.
-However, for 6G considering mmWave and THz frequencies, with ultra wideband $>$ 1 GHz, the non-linearity resulting from the \ac{RF} hardware including, \ac{PA}, \ac{LNA}, antenna coupling, as well as the limited resolution of \ac{ADC}, becomes significant.
-Accordingly, the linearization error $\ma{\eta}$ becomes dominant.
-For instance, under impulsive noise environment: linear synchronization, detection and equalization fail \cite{arce2005nonlinear}.
-Hence, there is a need for developing new approaches in designing signal processing algorithms beyond the linear assumption.
+Note that criterion \eqref{eq:MLDD} is dedicated to hard-input-hard-output decoding, in which an example is where forward error correcting codes are not utilized.
+Another version of \eqref{eq:MLDD} is to integrate soft-input-soft-output scheme through the maximum aposteriori principle, i.e. in cases where \ac{LDPC}/\ac{BCC} codes are utilized.
+This is where log-likelihood distance metrics are computed to generate soft-bit outputs, rather than taking a mere hard decision.
+It is also anticipated that for soft-input-soft-output, the nature of the noise would also perturb the optimality of the decision that has to be taken.